Putting all the X in one basket: Updated X-ray constraints on sub-GeV Dark Matter: Conclusion

 \subsubsection{Acknowledgments}

 We are very grateful to Mitsuda Kazuhisa for providing us with the data from {\sc Suzaku} in digital form.
-M.C.~and J.K.~acknowledge the hospitality of the Institut d'Astrophysique de Paris ({\sc Iap}) where part of this work was done.\\[-3mm]
+We thank P.~De La Torre Luque, S.~Balaji, J.~Foster and C.~Dessert for discussions on the issue with the presentation of the data in Ref.~\cite{Foster:2021ngm}, which led to the revised bounds presented in this v3.
+M.C.~and J.K.~acknowledge the hospitality of the Institut d'Astrophysique de Paris ({\sc Iap}) where part of this work was done.
+M.C. and N.F. acknowledge the hospitality of the CCA-Flatiron Institute and of New York University, where part of this work was done. \\[-3mm]

 Funding and research infrastructure acknowledgements: {\sc Cnrs} grant {\sl DaCo:~Dark Connections}, in collaboration with Alma Mater Studiorum - Universit\`a di Bologna [work of M.C. and J.K.]; {\sc Departments of Excellence} grant awarded by the Italian Ministry of Education, University and Research ({\sc Miur}) [work of N.F. and E.P.]; Research grant {\sl The Dark Universe: A Synergic Multimessenger Approach}, No. 2017X7X85K funded by the Italian Ministry of Education, University and Research ({\sc Miur}) [work of N.F. and E.P.]; Research grant {\sc TAsP} (Theoretical Astroparticle Physics) funded by Istituto Nazionale di Fisica Nucleare ({\sc Infn}) [work of N.F. and E.P.]; {\sl Fermi Research Alliance, LLC} under Contract No. DE-AC02-07CH11359 with the U.S. Department of Energy, Office of High Energy Physics. [work of E.P.].